MAPF-Competition/web_resource/evaluation.md

 > - 128 GiB Memory
 > - Nvidia A10G GPU

-The evalution server evaluates participant submissions in official PyTorch docker container, which equips necessary software and drivers for Cuda and PyTorch.
-Once you make a submission the evaluation proceeds in two stages: offline preprocessing and online planning.
+The evalution server evaluates participant submissions in official [PyTorch docker container](https://hub.docker.com/r/pytorch/pytorch), which provides necessary software and drivers for GPU- and CPU-based compute.

+Once you make a [submission](./instructions) the evaluation proceeds in two stages: offline preprocessing and online planning.

 ## Offline Preprocessing

-During the preprocessing stage the current map is given to each planner.
-The planner has the opportunity to analyse the map and compute auxiliary data before proceeding to the evaluation stage.
-Preprocessing time is limited to 30 Minutes per map.
+During the preprocessing stage, the current map is revealed.
+You then have an opportunity to analyse the map and compute auxiliary data before proceeding to the evaluation stage (e.g., initialise data structures, load models, etc).
+Preprocessing time is limited to 30 minutes per map.
 Nothing you do at this stage will be counted into your final score.

 ## Online Planning

-In this competition, there are three tracks: **Scheduler Track**, **Planner Track**, and **Combined Track**.

-### Scheduler Track
-In the Scheduler Track, participants must implement their own task scheduler, which is responsible for assigning revealed, unallocated tasks to the robots.
-The **default path planner** will be used in this track.
+After preprocessing, your submission is evaluated on a set of (a priori unknown) tasks.
+The starting locations of the robots and an initial set of tasks are revealed.
+As robots complete tasks, more will be revealed.

-During the task scheduling stage, the initial locations of the robots are known, and tasks are revealed to the robots gradually.
-Time progresses at a rate of 1 second per timestep, and your scheduler will be evaluated for up to 5000 seconds on each map.
+During evaluation, time progresses at a rate of 1 second per timestep.
+Your submission will be evaluated for up to 5000 seconds on each map.
+Your job is to complete as many tasks as possible, before a time limit is reached.

+There are three evaluation tracks:
+- **Path Planning**
+- **Task Scheduling**
+- **Combined** (Path Planning + Task Scheduling)

+### Task Scheduling

+In this track, participants are responsible for assigning revealed tasks to robots.
+At each timestep, your scheduler must return a valid task assignment (including no assignment) for every robot.
+The schedule is then realised by a `default path planner`, which decides what paths robots will take through the enviromment to complete their tasks.

 At every timestep, your scheduler must compute a valid assignment for the revealed, unallocated tasks.
 While you can take as long as needed to make scheduling decisions, time continues to elapse during deliberation.
 Failure to compute an assignment results in all robots waiting in place until the next planning episode.

 ### Planner Track
 In the Planner Track, participants must implement their own planner, which is responsible for planning the paths for the robots.
 The **default task scheduler** will be used in this track.